littermap/littermap-aws-backend/README.md

 - `./manage rds-db-init`

-This will enable PostGIS and create tables and users.
+This will enable PostGIS and create tables and access roles.

 ## Using the running service